 This command governs whether the diameters of ellipses are interpreted in the same units or not.
-Default is $\mathbf{xy}$ , which means that the major diameter (first axis) of ellipses will be interpreted in the same units as the $\mathbf{x}$ (or $\mathbf{x2}$ ) axis, while the minor (second) diameter in those of the $\mathbf{y}$ (or $\mathbf{y2}$ ) axis.
+Default is xy, which means that the major diameter (first axis) of ellipses will be interpreted in the same units as the x (or x2) axis, while the minor (second) diameter in those of the y (or y2) axis.
 In this mode the ratio of the ellipse axes depends on the scales of the plot axes and aspect ratio of the plot.
-When set to $\mathbf{xx}$ or $\mathbf{yy}$ , both axes of all ellipses will be interpreted in the same units.
-This means that the ratio of the axes of the plotted ellipses will be correct even after rotation, but either their vertical or horizontal extent will not be correct.
+When set to xx or yy, both axes of all ellipses will be interpreted in the same units.
+This means that the ratio of the plotted ellipses will be correct even after rotation, but either their vertical or horizontal extent will not be correct.